zhengMDcode/perturbo-code.github.io/pages/mydoc/mydoc_perturbox.md

 In the input file pert.in, we use a k-grid of 80 x 80 x 80 for electrons, which corresponds to boltz_kdim(i)=80, and use a q-grid for phonons of the same dimension as the k-grid.
 When a phonon q-grid different from the electron k-grid is desired, the user need to provide the q-grid variables  _boltz\_qdim(1)_,  _boltz\_qdim(2)_, and _boltz\_qdim(3)_ in the input file.

-In this example, we want to compute the electron mobility, so we choose an energy window that includes the conduction band minimum.
+In this example, we want to compute the mobility of the electron carrier, so we choose an energy window that includes the conduction band minimum.
 Here the energy window is between 6.4 (_boltz\_emin_) and 6.9 eV (_boltz\_emax_), and the conduction band minimum is at 6.63 eV in this case.
 We include the two lowest conduction bands, with band indices 5 and 6 (_band\_min_ and _band\_max_).

+The 'setup' calculation find all the relevant k points (both irreducible and reducible k points) and the tetrahedron needed for BZ integration for the given energy window and band windowm compute the DOS at the given energy window.
+It also compute carrier concentrations at given chemical potentials or determine the chemical potentials that corresponding to the given carrier concentrations, depending on the setting in the ftemper file.

-In this case, the ftemper file si.temper has the following format:
+In this case, the ftemper file `si.temper` has the following format:

 ```
 1 T
 300.00   6.52   1.0E+18
 ```

-The integer in the first line is the number of settings at which we want to compute the mobility.
-The logical variable in the first line can be set to 'T' (for true), as is the case here, or 'F' (for false). perturbo.x to will determine the chemical potential using the carrier concentration and temperature provided as input in each of the rows below the first.
-If the logical variable is false ('F'), perturbo.x will use the chemical potential provided in each of the rows below the first.
+The integer in the first line is the number of (temperature, chemical potential) settings at which we want to perform the transport calculations.
 Each of the following lines contains three values, the temperature (K), Fermi level (eV), and carrier concentration (cm<sup>-3</sup> in 3D materials or cm<sup>-2</sup> in 2D materials).

-There are two possible scenarios.
-If the user wants perturbo.x to determine the chemical potential corresponding to a given carrier concentration and temperature, the logical variable in the first line is 'T' and upon running perturbo.x ftemper file will be overwritten.
-In the ftemper file generated by perturbo.x, the logical variable will become 'F', and the chemical potentials in each line below the first will be replaced by the values found by perturbo.x, which can solve for the chemical potential in the energy window between boltz_emin and boltz_emax (so make sure this window is large enough to include the chemical potential).
-In a second scenario, the logical variable is 'F', and ftemper will not be overwritten and will be used as is.
-In short, if the users want to find the chemical potentials for each combination of carrier concentration and a temperature provided as input, they need to first set the logical variable as 'T' and run the code to generate the ftemper with the desired chemical potential to be used in the transport calculation.
+The logical variable in the first line indicates whether to compute the carrier concentration for the input chemical potential (if `F`)  or determine the chemical potential corresponding to the input carrier concentration (if `T`), thus only one of the chemical potential column and carrier concentration column in the ftemper file is meaningful.

+{% include note.html content=" In _calc_mode_='trans' calculations, `perturbo.x` only reads the chemical potential column and ignores the carrier concentration column (and the logical variable).
+If one wants to perform transport calculations at given carrier concentrations, then set the logical variable to `T` in 'setup' calculations. `perturbo.x` will find the corresponding chemical potentials and update the ftemper file accordingly (overwrite the chemical potential and carrier concentration columns and set the logical variable to `F`).
+Note that `perturbo.x` only search for chemical potentials within the given energy window, try extending the energy window if the updated ftemper file does not show reasonable carrier concentrations." %}

 Run perturbo.x with the following command (remember to link or copy prefix\_epwan.h5 in the current directory):